FishingHacks/featherframe/README.md

 # Documentation

-Visit the [Wiki](https://www.github.com/FishingHacks/featherframe/wiki) to view the full Documentation
+Visit the [Wiki](https://www.github.com/FishingHacks/featherframe/wiki) to view the full Documentation. **It also contains important security Informations.**

 # Authors